csound-plugins/csound-plugins/docs/index.md

 * [pwrite](opcodes/pwrite.md): Modify pfield values of an active instrument instance
 * [pread](opcodes/pread.md): Read pfield values from any active instrument instance
 * [uniqinstance](opcodes/uniqinstance.md): Return an fractional instrument number which is not in use
+* [atstop](opcodes/atstop.md): Schedule an instrument at the end of the current instrument